fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Developing in containers

 Let's move the todo application development to a container.
 There are a few reasons why you would want to do that:

 1. To keep the environment similar between development and production to avoid bugs that appear only in production environment
 2. To avoid differences between developers and their own environments that lead difficulties in application development
 3. To help new team members hop in by having them only be required to install container runtime

+These are great reasons.
+The tradeoff is that we may encounter some unconventional behavior when we aren't running the applications like we are used to.
 We will need to do at least two things to move the application to a container:

 1. Start the application in development mode
 2. Access the files with vscode

 And let's start with the frontend.
-Since the Dockerfile will be significantly different to the production Dockerfile let's create a new one called `dev.Dockerfile`.
+Since the Dockerfile will be significantly different to the production Dockerfile let's create a new one called _dev.Dockerfile_.
+Let's just place this new file in the root of the project.

 Starting the create-react-app in development mode should be easy, lets start with the following:

+`dev.Dockerfile`

 ```Dockerfile
 FROM node:16